karakose77/udacity-cs101-intro-to-computer-science-exercises-and-projects/README.md

     1 + 2 + 3 + 4 = 10
     1 + 2 + 3 + 4 + 5 = 15
     Returns nth triangular number.
+19. **["mk019-gamers_network.py"](https://github.com/karakose77/udacity-cs101-intro-to-computer-science-exercises-and-projects/blob/master/mk019-gamers_network.py)**: In a website, the data is stored in a database.
+In our case, however, all the information comes in a big string of text.
+This project creates a data structure that manages the game-network information and to define several procedures that operate on the network.